woocart/localizations/UK/products-electronics.md

 Price: 1,199.99

 Go beyond the traditional laptop.
-Backed by the best of Microsoft, including Windows and Office5 Surface Laptop complements your style with rich colors and a natural typing experience enhanced by our Signature Alcantara® fabric-covered keyboard.
+Backed by the best of Microsoft, including Windows and Office5 Surface Laptop complements your style with rich colours and a natural typing experience enhanced by our Signature Alcantara® fabric-covered keyboard.
 Thin, light, and powerful, it fits easily in your bag.
 Surface Laptop is designed for Windows 10 S, streamlined for security and superior performance.
 Enjoy the Windows you know, Microsoft-verified apps delivered via the Windows Store, and the convenience of the cloud.

 - Microsoft Surface Laptop features a 7th generation Intel Core i5 processor, 256 GB of storage, 8 GB RAM, and up to 14.5 hours of video playback.
 - Backed by the best of Microsoft, including Windows and Office.
-- Four tone-on-tone color combinations, exterior has an aluminum casing.
+- Four tone-on-tone colour combinations, exterior has an aluminium casing.
 - Natural typing and trackpad experience, ultra-thin and light.
 - Luxurious Alcantara fabric-covered keyboard
 - 3.5 mm headset jack.